missjody/eCommerceProject/README.md

 ## Layout Concept

-#### 7/6
+#### 7/12

-After more thought on the matter I think it should be condenced down to:
+While playing with XD determined layout should look more like:

 - Splash page
-- Art portfolio
+- Art portfolio/Shop
+  - Subpage to look closer at the one piece of art/option to add to cart
+  - Subpage for cart/checkout process
 - Programming portfolio
-- Online Shop
+  - Subpage for each project with links to the project
 - Free comics/zines to read online
+  - Subpage for individual title
-- Page for outside links and imbeded insta/twitter/vimeo
+- Contact page/outside links and imbeded insta/twitter/vimeo

 ## Progress